 But there is one big offset to these career-ending consequences.
 They would also be the top-performing money manager of the year, beating the pants off of all competitors.
 Every investment they made this year worked.

-They would be regarded as a trading genius on par with Paul Tudor Jones and Appaloosa’s David Tepper.
+They would be regarded as a trading genius on par with my friends Paul Tudor Jones and Appaloosa’s David Tepper.
 If they invested their own money using this strategy, they would be so filthy rich they wouldn’t care what happened to themselves.

-We are now in an environment where EVERY trade is crowded, be it in equities, fixed income, or foreign exchange.
+We are now in an environment where EVERY trade is crowded, be they in equities, fixed income, or foreign exchange.
 The metaphors coming to mind are legion.
 There are too many passengers on one side of the canoe.
 The lemmings are mindlessly stampeding towards a giant cliff.
 I could go on.

 Of course, incredible excess liquidity is to blame.
 That is the only time both stocks AND bonds go up at the same time.
 The world’s central banks have been flooding the globe with cash for over a decade now, and the pandemic has given them license to increase these efforts vastly.

 The fact is that shares with the fastest price appreciation over the past 12 months are trading at valuations that are almost 25% higher than normal.

 I have traded and invested through all of this before; the Nifty Fifty of the early 1970s, the Great Japan Bubble of the 1980s, the Dotcom Bubble of the 1990s, and of course the 2007 bubble top.
 And there is one thing all of these market apexes have in common.
 They inflated a lot longer than anyone expected, sometimes FOR YEARS!

 And after more than a half-century in this business, there is one thing I know for sure.
 Traders who don’t trade, investors who don’t invest, and newsletters that don’t recommend all have one thing in common.
 THEY GET FIRED.
 Just because investing gets hard is no reason to quit the market.